 Rebekah L. Rollston, MD, MPH

-As such, Rebekah is a frequent contributor to the American Public Health Association Medical Care Blog, and she has also written for Our Bodies Ourselves, SIECUS: Sex Ed For Social Change, and the Healthy Teen Network.
-Rebekah has served as the sexual & reproductive health expert for stories published by National Public Radio and Mashable.
-In 2019, she published the Fenway Institute policy brief, Promoting Cervical Cancer Screening Among Female-to-Male Transmasculine Patients, which is largely based on the qualitative research Rebekah conducted for her MPH thesis.
+As a strong advocate for health equity, Dr. Rollston frequently contributes to the American Public Health Association Medical Care Blog, and she has also written for The Conversation, Our Bodies Ourselves, SIECUS: Sex Ed For Social Change, and the Healthy Teen Network.
+She has served as the sexual & reproductive health expert for stories published by National Public Radio and Mashable.
+In 2019, she published the Fenway Institute policy brief, “Promoting Cervical Cancer Screening Among Female-to-Male Transmasculine Patients,” which is largely based on Dr. Rollston’s original qualitative research.

-As the Larry A. Green Scholar at the Robert Graham Center for Policy Studies in Family Medicine & Primary Care, Rebekah developed the interactive story map, Sexuality Education Legislation and Policy: A State-by-State Comparison of Health Indicators, which explores sex education legislation by state, compared to each state’s respective health indicators: sexual violence, physical dating violence, bullying/harassment, suicide, contraceptive prevalence, STI rate, and teen birth rate.
-This story map can be used as a visually accessible advocacy tool to demonstrate the breadth of health indicators impacted by comprehensive sex education.
-Rebekah published her personal story in the Journal of Expressive Writing, which was the impetus that resulted in her passion for comprehensive sex education.
+As the 2019 Larry A. Green Scholar at the Robert Graham Center for Policy Studies in Family Medicine & Primary Care, Dr. Rollston developed the interactive story map, “Sexuality Education Legislation and Policy: A State-by-State Comparison of Health Indicators,” which explores sex education legislation by state, compared to each state’s respective health indicators: sexual violence, physical dating violence, bullying/harassment, suicide, contraceptive prevalence, STI rate, and teen birth rate.
+This story map can be used as a visually accessible advocacy tool to demonstrate the breadth of health indicators impacted by comprehensive sex education, as well as provide a foundation for further research and advocacy in the fields of comprehensive sex education and interpersonal violence.